SiliconLabs/wiseconnect/examples/featured/ble_per/readme.md

     #define LOOP_BACK_MODE_DISABLE 0
   ```

-  Set below macro to update Max TX power and offset
+  Set the following macro to update Max TX power and offset:
 ```c
 #define GAIN_TABLE_AND_MAX_POWER_UPDATE_ENABLE 1 //!
 To update gain table and max tx power and offsets
 ```